Aneks1/n3x-TypeScript/README.md

 • Hey, I won't say you anything else, check the code and discover other features by yourself!

 This bot was created for my Discord Server, but you can always use it as a template, change prefix, change the amount of gained xp, the allowed channels, yea, you know.
+But please, don't upload it to any website for making public bots (like top.gg or those websites).